Numurkah Secondary College

 • The chance to ‘try out’ a workplace, possible pathway options prior to deciding on senior school options.

-February - Discuss with family, friends, teachers, and Work Experience Coordinator opportunities you would like to explore.
+March – Discuss with family, friends, teachers, Work Experience Coordinator opportunities you would like to explore.

-Week beginning Monday 23rd June – Students to contact employers to confirm starting time, location, lunch breaks and uniform.
+Week before work experience – Students contact employers to confirm starting time, location, lunch breaks and uniform.

 LEGAL REQUIREMENTS